 Walkabout Outfitter: The Story

 Wow!
-Ten years!
+Twelve years!
 The seeds of Walkabout Outfitter were planted a long time ago while hiking along the Appalachian Trail in NC.
 I was on a backpacking trip with my scout troop and we came upon some thru-hikers.
 They had huge bushy beards with enormous packs on their backs.
 They were headed toward Maine and I stared at them in awe.
 How could a person walk 2000 miles with a backpack?
 Many years later I “quit my day job,” sold everything, and started my own thru hike.
 Along the way I made some great friends, experienced some of the best America has to offer, and hopefully inspired some more little kids to do the same.
 Today after serving Virginia for 10 years I hope we continue to awe and inspire you.

 A Timeline History of Walkabout Outfitter